kyverno/website/content/en/policies/other/inject_sidecar_deployment.md

 ---
 type: "docs"
-title: Inject Sidecar Container
+title: Inject Sidecar
-linkTitle: Inject Sidecar Container
+linkTitle: Inject Sidecar
-weight: 21
+weight: 16
 description: >
     Sample policy that injects a sidecar container into Pods that match an annotation.
 ---